creatis-myriad/TI_selection_and_RL/README.md

         --split_data 0.15
     ```

-Here is the command line to visualize the histogram (**Figure 3**) and other parameters.
+Here is the command line to visualize the histogram (**Figure 6**) and other parameters.
-It needs the output from a training, the data that you want to project in the latent space and the optimal TIs.
+<br> It needs the output from a training, the data that you want to project in the latent space and the optimal TIs.

 - **Visualization:**

     ```bash